eholk/harlan/README.md

 - `HSBencher` - a utility to automatically run and report the results of Harlan benchmarks.
-- `etc` - includes an Emacs mode for Harlan source files.
+- `etc` - miscellaneous tools, including an Emacs mode for Harlan files.
 - `external` - the location of several git submodules, including the [Nanopass Framework] and [Elegant Weapons].
 - `harlan` - the source code for the Harlan compiler.